top of page

 Here’s how to make your site speak local:

-Add a simple FAQ section: Great for voice search and featured snippets.
+• Add a simple FAQ section: Great for voice search and featured snippets.
 Keep answers short, helpful, and written in your customer’s language.
+Want more tips for making your content voice-ready in Pennsylvania?
+Check this out.

 Local content isn’t complicated—it just needs to sound like you live and work where your customers are.